Ronnie-personal/identity-for-all/B2C/README.md

 1. Open your browser and navigate to `http://localhost:4200`.
 2. Sign-in using the button on the top-left corner.
 3. Select the **List Azure Blob** button on the navigation bar to access shared document or photos.
+4. Select the **Show Profile** or **Edit Profile** button on the navigation bar to work with user profile.
+5. Select the **Close Account** button on the navigation bar if you need to delete user account.

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.